neurologic/diy_ephys-lab/syllabus.md

 - behavioral strength as a function of stimulus strength (via spike rate)

 :::{admonition} Models
-Computational models of synaptically-connected neurons (even if it is just pre-scripted simulations, would still be instructive).
-For example, brain oscillations from reciprocally-connected networks.
+Network models: synaptically-connected neurons of the basic RC circuit type (even if it is just pre-scripted simulations, would still be instructive).
+Change the synaptic weights or connectivity and investigate how it changes what the network "does": ie. brain oscillations from reciprocally-connected networks.
 :::

 ::::{admonition} Experiments